Promulgation (Catholic canon law): Promulgation in general

+The Second Vatican Council used the term "promulgated" (Latin: proprio ore promulgavit, "promulgated it with His lips") to speak of Jesus' own proclamation of the Gospel as the source of all saving truth and moral teaching".

 Legal requirements

-Universal & particular law
+Universal and particular laws

 A law issued by the Pope (or with his consent in the case of laws issued by an ecumenical council or congregation) is promulgated when it is published in Acta Apostolicae Sedis, and by default has the force of law three calendar months after promulgation.